For immediate release ‐ May 01, 2020

 Parts of a Flower

-Sound Mapping – Create a map of bird calls and behaviors in your yard
+Sound Mapping – Create a map of bird calls and behaviors in your yard or local park

-Take advantage of one of the most simple yet powerful tools to observe nature in your backyard: a magnifying glass!
+Take advantage of one of the most simple yet powerful tools to observe nature in your neighborhood: a magnifying glass!
 Try an activity and take a closer look at the amazing world around you.

 Using Your Senses